 R – gas constant (0,0821 l·atm/mol·K).

-As m - mass of gas is in (kg) and M - molar mass of gas in kg/mol then m/M - number of moles of a gas and the equation can be written as
+As m - the mass of gas is in (kg) and M - the molar mass of gas in kg/mol, then m/M - number of moles of a gas and you can write the equation as

 where n - number of moles

 And it's easy to notice that the ratio

 is a constant value for the same amount of moles.

 And this dependence was empirically established before the conclusion of the equation.
 These are so-called gas laws - Boyle–Mariotte law, Gay-Lussac law, Charles law.

 Boyle–Mariotte law says: